IrinaVKuznetsova/OmicsVolcano/docs/HelpPage.md

 P09055 | Itgb1 | Integrin beta-1 | 0.08 | 6.29E-08
 ... | ... | ... | ... | ...

-* **Remove Duplicates** checks for the presence of duplicated gene names in the input file.
-Provides a numeric extension 1,2,3.. to gene names that are duplicated
+* **Check for Duplicates** checks for the presence of duplicated gene names in the input file.
+Provides a numeric extension 1,2,3.... to gene names that are duplicated
 * **File Separator** character separation in the input file
 * **Download demo file to local PC...** option provides example file